oursky/git-gitlab-change/README.md

 # Objective of the script

-When we have multiple project in same repo and use travis matrix to build for testing, travis will build all matrix regardless there is any change in the folder.
+When we have multiple project in same repo and use matrix/stage to build for testing, there might be chance building a folder again that have no change.

 For example, we have following folder: